NetLogo/Network-Extension/README.md

 ## TO DO

-* "links in the prim names" ought to be replaceable with a breed name.
-  (even if we don't do that now, I guess we ought to give the prim names that all have "link" in them? do we need link-path-links [or just link-path?], link-path-turtles, mean-link-path-length?)
 * have Forrest review the design and the code
 * get README in final shape for release